anguswg-ucsb/anguswg-ucsb/README.md

 ### Hello all!
-My name is Angus Watters and I am a Data Scientist with most of my work revolving around spatial data and modeling.
-I enjoy making fun data visualization and Shiny applications to help make data exploration easier for everyone!
+My name is Angus Watters and I am a Data Scientist!

+Most of my work revolves around spatial data and modeling, but I don't discreminate, open to any and all fields of data science work.
+I also like to make fun data visualization tools (Shiny applications) to help make data exploration easier on the eyes!

 <!--
 **anguswg-ucsb/anguswg-ucsb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.